 terrain, and (2) To stabilize the camera when

 I use the long zoom.

 Another picture of me with my compact super-zoom camera plus my monopod.
 As compared to my hand, the

-super-zoom camera is quite compact, small, light weight and easy to carry.
+compact super-zoom camera is quite compact, small, light weight and easy to carry in many sightseeing trips.

-Abstract: This web page describes 12 benefits of using Compact Super-Zoom Cameras.
-These 12 benefits
+This web page describes several great benefits of using Compact Super-Zoom Cameras for tourists.
+These

 The pictures from my tour of the famous 17-mile scenic drive on California Coast near Monterey show

 thousands of sea birds and many sea lions in action on or near several bird rocks.

 But many friends asked me that they have also toured the 17-mile scenic drive, how come they did not see

 any bird or sea lion ?